Many Great Thanks to Tina Nye of Carson High School for

-According to the IUPAC naming rules we would name the above structure cyclo
+According to the IUPAC naming rules we would name the left structure cyclo

 (ring) hexa (6 carbons ) atriene (3 double bonds).
 We then give